 Special sprayers were installed on board aircraft so they could vaporize over vast areas of territory a fine, death-dealing rain.
-Groups of nine, 15 or 18 aircraft followed one another so that the fog issuing from them formed a continuous sheet....
-These fearful tactics succeeded.....
+Groups of nine, 15 or 18 aircraft followed one another so that the fog issuing from them formed a continuous sheet. . . .
+These fearful tactics succeeded.
+4 the Pacific to save lives.
+Allied forces in the tropics experienced high rates of infection from mosquito-spread diseases.
+In fact, the casualties attributed to malaria and other insect-borne diseases exceeded those caused by enemy bullets.
+When the insecticide DDT was coupled with the proven spray capabilities of the airplane, a potent weapon was made available to use in fighting this menace.5